-I never kept up with it but I know even until 10 o’clock at night you’d still see sunlight, but every now and then you’d wake up in the middle of the night because nature was calling.
-For the hour or two or three that it gets dark in Alaska during the late summer, it gets really dark.
+For the few hours that it gets dark in Alaska during the late summer, it gets really dark.
 Remember, there’s an almost guaranteed chance that it’s either raining, or the sky is overcast so there’s almost no chance you’re going to have any moonlight.
 It’s at that moment that you realize just how dark a dark night can be.
+I never kept up with it but I know that even until 10 o’clock at night you’d still see sunlight, but every now and then you’d wake up in the middle of the night because nature was calling.

 There is a small trail that leads from the tent to the rear of the small island.
 This was the place that we mostly did our private business whenever it demanded to be dealt with.
 Walking with a flashlight towards the back of the island with a shotgun and a roll of toilet paper can be unnerving.
 You’re constantly on alert for bears and other critters.
 The night is so dark it feels as though it swallows your entire surroundings except for whatever your flashlight is aiming towards.
 Such circumstances make it tremendously difficult to relax, which in turn makes the entire process seemingly impossible.
 It’s at times like this that the reality of your remoteness really starts to settle in.
 How far away you are from everything, and just how foreign the feeling of trying to use the bathroom on a tree in the pitch black is.
 At some point though the need overcomes the angst.
 You accomplish what you came to do, and hurry the hell up back to your sleeping bag; bears and boogeymen be damned.